 The Great High Priesthood of Messiah is the only permanent priesthood of the Torah.

 The Great High Priesthood of Messiah is permanent (forever).
 Yet Messiah’s priesthood, being of the tribe of Judah, is not after the order of Aaron, but after the earlier, prophetic royal order of Melchizedek.
-Therefore, the sacrifice of Messiah, the Pesach of the Patriarchs and the Prophets, was a real Torah sacrifice, yet not after the order of the Levitical sacrifices, but after that of the earlier Pesach sacrifice, through which Israel had become a Royal Nation; that is destined one day to be a Bridge of Grace between the Mighty One of Abraham and all the nations and peoples of the world…
+Therefore, the sacrifice of Messiah, the Pesach of the Patriarchs and the Prophets, was a real Torah sacrifice, yet not after the order of the Levitical sacrifices, but after that of the earlier Pesach sacrifice, through which Israel had become a Royal Nation; that is destined one day to be a bridge of grace between the G-d of Abraham and all the nations and peoples of the world:

 “For Your Salvation (Yeshuah-יְשׁוּעָה) I wait, O Adonai!“

-Therefore, it is clear that Adonai our Father in heaven raised ‘His’ (Second) Son from the dead.
-In this way Messiah is proven to be who He claimed to be, the Son of Adonai.
-This post-resurrection Sign (the first Sign of another series of signs that are still to come) sets apart the Messiah from all other men (including His counterpart the first Adam).
-The resurrection is our Father in heaven’s own undeniable proof that He has provided us with sufficient means to be redeemed from all of our sins and inherit the gift of eternal life.
-The Sign of Messiah’s Resurrection is the first sign of the New Creation and the New Humanity that is still to come!
+Therefore, it is clear that Adonai our Father in heaven raised His (second) Son from the dead.
+In this way Messiah is proven to be who he claimed to be, the Son of G-d.
+This post-resurrection Sign (the first Sign of another series of signs that are still to come) sets apart the Messiah from all other men; including his counterpart the first Adam.
+The sign of the resurrection is our Father in heaven’s own undeniable proof that He has provided us with sufficient means to be redeemed from all of our sins and inherit His gift of eternal life.